hatari/hatari/readme.txt

 - doesn't have full debugger support

-It's recommended to use Hatari built with the "old" (default) UAE CPU core for ST/STE emulation and the new WinAUE core for Falcon emulation.
+It's recommended to use Hatari built with the "old" (default) UAE CPU core for ST/STE emulation and the new WinUAE core for Falcon emulation.
 And test also the old core if Falcon programs don't work with the new one...